 9. Test Subscription Models

 Subscription models are increasingly common among e-commerce companies these days.
 Online consumers are looking for subscription boxes because there are a few perishable products that need to be replenished on a weekly or monthly basis.

 While this isn’t a strategy that every online store may utilize, you can always have a peek at your store’s many product categories.
 Experiment with subscription programs based on recurring purchases made by consumers.

 For instance, Sugarbox has created subscription models that a customer can choose from.
 Subscribing to any one of them ensures repeated sales to one customer over time as well as keeping him hooked to your online store.

-For instance, this email from Amazon that is sent within 24 hours of the product being delivered to me.
+For instance, Amazon sends a feedback email within 24 hours of the product being delivered to a customer.

-eCommerce has become a competitive industry and to last, you don’t just need a robust customer acquisition strategy, but also a way to ensure that you don’t lose those you acquire.
+E-commerce has evolved into a competitive market, and to succeed, you must have not only a strong client acquisition strategy but also a method for ensuring that you don’t lose those you attract.

 Building a loyal customer community will also help you run referral marketing campaigns that will boost your sales over time.
 But more importantly, this would ensure that your customers aren’t adding to the sales of a competitor!

-More the number of times a customer makes a purchase from your online store, the stronger your bond is with him and the higher is your customer lifetime value.
+The more times a client purchases from your online store, the stronger your connection is with him and the greater his customer lifetime value.

 Looking for expert customer retention solutions for your e-commerce business?
 Start your free trial with Wigzo today!